rpede/aspnet_security/graphql.md

 and [HomeComponent](frontend/src/app/posts/home.component.ts) in frontend to use GraphQL to fetch data.
 See if you can do it with just one query.

+### Login and Register with mutations

+On the frontend change login method in [AccountService](frontend/src/app/account/account.service.ts) to use the login mutation.

+Do the same for register, but remember there is no mutation for it in the backend yet, so you will also have to create it.

 ### Lazy Loading